Arthritis knee exercise programmes are one of the most effective ways to reduce pain and improve function.

 Intro: Excellent arthritis knee exercise for strengthening the quads without having to bend the knee NB Do not do this if you have a history of back problems

-Starting position: Lying flat on your back.
-Leg and knee straight
+Starting Position: Lie flat on your back with your leg and knee straight

 Action: Pull your toes towards you and tighten/clench the muscle on the front of the thigh, locking your knee straight.
 Lift your foot up about 6 inches off the bed.
 Hold for 3-5 secs and slowly lower.
 Ensure your knee stays straight the whole time

 Repetition: repeat 10-20 times, 2x daily

 Progression: Add a weight

 Intro: This one is a must!
 95% of all my clients with arthritis have weak glutes (buttock muscles).
 This changes the way the forces go through the knee meaning extra weight goes through the knee joint, especially the medial (inner) side.
 This can be easily corrected by strengthening the glutes

 Starting Position: Lie on your side with your hip and knees bent approximately 90°, feet together.